pesalerno/Pseudacris-island-genomics/README.md

 **Step6**: *clustering across 140 samples at '.90' similarity*

+		step 6: clustering across 140 samples at '.90' similarity

 	Reading file /home/salerno/Pseudacris/SR-denovo-prelim/demultiplexed-reads/clust.90/cat.haplos_ 100%
 	202357374 nt in 2069325 seqs, min 80, max 148, avg 98
 	Counting unique k-mers 100%
+	Clustering 100%
+	Sorting clusters 100%
+	Writing clusters 100%
+	Clusters: 196531 Size min 1, max 572, avg 10.5
+	Singletons: 43820, 2.1% of seqs, 22.3% of clusters

+######***Xantusia***: all 149 individuals were used for this analysis

+**Step3**: *"within-sample clustering of 141 samples at
+	        '.90' similarity.
+Running 2 parallel jobs
+	 	with up to 6 threads per job.
+If needed, adjust to avoid CPU and MEM limits"*

+To see the number of clusters and coverage per individual see [attached](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/pyrad-denovo-ALL/Xantusia/s3.clusters.txt).

+**Step4**:

+To see the results for the error and heterozygosity estimates, see [attached](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/pyrad-denovo-ALL/Xantusia/Pi_E_estimate.txt).

+**Step5**: *"creating consensus seqs for 149 samples, using H=0.01605 E=0.00518"*

+To see full resuts of the consensus sequences, see [attached](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/pyrad-denovo-ALL/Xantusia/s5.consens.txt).

+**Step6**: *clustering across 149 samples at '.90' similarity*

+		step 6: clustering across 149 samples at '.90' similarity

+	Reading file /home/salerno/Xantusia/SR-denovo-prelim/demultiplexed-sequences/clust.90/cat.haplos_ 100%
+	324798892 nt in 3316590 seqs, min 80, max 148, avg 98
+	Counting unique k-mers 100%
+	Clustering 100%
+	Sorting clusters 100%
+	Writing clusters 100%
+	Clusters: 411718 Size min 1, max 179, avg 8.1
+	Singletons: 292073, 8.8% of seqs, 70.9% of clusters

 /